-Forest School Guideposts Forest School Project wast established over 3 years ago to give children and young people with additional needs a chance to explore and enjoy the natural environment through hands-on play and team-building in Woodland locations.
+Forest School Guideposts Forest School Project gives children and young people with additional needs a chance to explore and enjoy the natural environment through hands-on play and team-building in Woodland locations.
 The project is based on Forest School themed interventions, which encourages children to explore the great outdoors through hands on play and outdoor learning.
 Activities are ‘child led’ and ‘adult facilitated’.
 Sessions offer a range of fun and learning activities, based on the child’s interests.
-Examples include: * Shelter-building (natural & man-made) * Use of tools to develop whittling skills * Art activities such as making Clay Faces on trees and playing in the puddles * Exploring the properties of mud and how it changes in relation to rainfall * Orienteering * Tree, leaf and wildlife identification * Insect hunting and collecting * Tracking During the sessions group members learn a wide variety of new things including: safety in the woods, listening to and following instructions; physical, emotional and social boundaries; how to manage risks safely and working as a group as well as exploring things and learning as an individual.
-More than anything children have fun and are fascinated by the natural environment.
-The sessions are hands-on and take place in all weathers except high winds and thunderstorms.
+Examples include: Woodland arts and crafts (including woodland mobile’s & clay tree faces) Nature walks involving bug hunts and woodland scavenger hunts Fire lighting and Cooking on campfires Shelter building Learning new skills such as knot tying and how to use tools safely (bow saws, loppers, palm drills) The sessions are hands-on and take place in all weathers except high winds and thunderstorms.
 What are the benefits?
-Sessions at Wild Times benefit children and young people in a wide variety of ways, including: * Higher levels of self esteem and confidence * Freedom of choice * Independence * Practical life-skills * Social skills and making new friendships * Opportunities to effect change and see change happening When are the sessions?
-Sessions run from 10am-4pm every Saturday all year round.
+Enjoyment of the outdoors and nature Learning about risks and how to manage risks safely Greater self-esteem and confidence Freedom of choice and greater independence Improved communication and social skills Improved concentration and motivation Develop problem-solving skills New friendships Team work Sense of achievement Have Fun!
 Who do I contact to find out more?
-To chat more about the project and to make a booking please contact the facilitator Tim Hooper [email protected] 01993 893 560 See you in the woods for fun, learning and Adventure!
+To find out more about the project and to make a booking, please contact Helen Clarke, our Forest School Lead. [email protected] 01993 893 560 See you in the woods for fun, learning and Adventure!